Space Jam: A New Legacy: Live-action cast

-Xosha Roquemore appears as Shanice James, LeBron's mother, Darius, Dom and Xosha's grandmother, and a fictionalized version of Gloria Marie James; Wood Harris appears as Coach C, LeBron's childhood coach; Sarah Silverman and Steven Yeun portray Warner Bros. executives; and Slink Johnson appears as a security guard.
+Xosha Roquemore appears as Shanice James, LeBron's mother, Darius, Dom and Xosha's grandmother and a fictionalized version of Gloria Marie James; Wood Harris appears as Coach C, LeBron's childhood coach; Sarah Silverman and Steven Yeun portray Warner Bros. executives; and Slink Johnson appears as a security guard.
 Basketball players Sue Bird, Draymond Green and A'ja Wilson cameo as themselves in a flashback in which Dom met them at a gathering attended by LeBron.

 Michael B. Jordan cameos as himself, appearing as a visual gag where he is mistaken for Michael Jordan; this was teased by Cheadle prior to the film's release, who stated, "Michael Jordan is in the movie, but not in the way that you would expect it."
 Michael B. Jordan was invited to appear in the film when he visited the set and hung out with James.
 Lee was interested in having Michael Jordan appear in a post-credits scene that would spoof The Last Dance; however, the idea never materialized.
-Bill Murray, who appeared in the original film, makes a photographic cameo playing golf alongside Bugs Bunny seen during the film's credits.
-Travis Scott, Ronda Rousey and Naomi Osaka additionally appear in the end credits.
+Bill Murray, who appeared in the original film, makes a photographic cameo playing golf alongside Bugs Bunny seen during the film's end credits; Travis Scott, Ronda Rousey and Naomi Osaka additionally appear as well.